openmesh-DIY/openmesh-firmware/SECURITY.md

    - Firmware version
    - Hardware used
    - Steps to reproduce
-   - Impact assessment
+   - Impact assessment (be honest)

 Please do not:
-- Drop zero-days in issues
+- Drop zero-days in GitHub issues
 - Post exploits on social media
-- “Just fix it yourself” without reporting
+- Start sentences with “I didn’t test this but…”

+---

+## Scope Clarification

+The following are **not** considered vulnerabilities:
+- RF being interceptable
+- Mesh relays seeing metadata
+- Someone flashing their own firmware
+- You losing your device
+- You sharing your AES key in Discord

 ---